 Seeing the London Skyline

 However, standard retail price of a ticket is £24.95 at the gate.
 That gets you a ride on the attraction, but comes with a long wait time to get on.
 That’s a hefty price tag for two people to go on a Ferris wheel.
 In US dollars, for tickets and a long wait line, two people are spending over $60! (conversion rate at time of article publishing).
 Thankfully, we were able to get discounted tickets.

-For the price and all of the highly rated reviews, we expected amazing views and great pictures from the London Eye.
-Perhaps, it was the lack of a sunny, clear day, or maybe it was our expectations, but sadly, we took one picture, and it wasn’t of the view, it was of us.
+For the high price tag and all of the highly rated reviews, we expected amazing views and great pictures from the London Eye!
+Perhaps, it was the lack of a sunny clear day, or maybe it was our expectations.
+But sadly, we took only one picture, and it wasn’t of the view, it was of us.

-St Paul’s Cathedral
+St. Paul’s Cathedral

-We’d been to many cathedrals in the last few months, so many that it’s becoming more difficult to impress us and to justify the cost of entry.
-We must admit though, the cost, £18 per person, to get into St. Paul’s is well worth it.
+We’d been to many cathedrals in the previous few months, so many that it’s becoming more difficult to impress us and to justify the cost of entry.
+We must admit though, the cost at £18 per person to get into St. Paul’s is well worth it.

-This is the only cathedral we’ve been to that allows visitors to climb to the top of the dome.
-And it’s not only to the first, base level of the dome, but you're climbing to the very top!
+This is the only cathedral we’ve been to so far that allows visitors to climb to the top of the dome.
+And it’s not only to the first and base level of the dome, but you're climbing to the very top!

-We like to think of ourselves as in good shape, we jog regularly, walk an average of 5-8 miles a day and do some body weight strength training and stretches.
-This climb pushed us, as we kept moving without breaks all the way up at a brisk pace.
+We like to think of ourselves as in good shape.
+We jog regularly, walk an average of five to eight miles a day, and do some body weight strength training and stretches.
+This climb pushed us though!
+We kept moving without breaks all the way up at a brisk pace, but it wasn’t easy.
 We certainly found ourselves a bit weak in the legs and out of breath.

 Wait, There’s More to See